ibm-cloud-docs/vpc/subnets-create-subnet.md

 |**id**  \n Required  \n string |The subnet identifier.  \n **Possible values:**  1 ≤ length ≤ 64, Value must match regular expression `^[-0-9a-z_]+$`
 |**version**  \n Required  \n string | Requests the version of the API as of a date in the format `YYYY-MM-DD`.
 Any date up to the current date may be provided.
 Specify the current date to request the latest version.  \n **Possible values:** Value must match regular expression  `^[0-9]{4}-[0-9]{2}-[0-9]{2}$`|
 |**generation**  \n Required  \n int32 |The infrastructure generation.  \n **Allowable values:** `2`|
-{: caption="Table 4.
-Parameters for retrieving a subnet" caption-side="bottom"}
+{: caption="Parameters for retrieving a subnet" caption-side="bottom"}

 1. When all variables are initiated, run the command.